Greek banks could get ECB cash before bailout review

 He did not spell out the other factors, but the ECB only buys bonds of euro zone governments that are ranked at investment grade by at least one credit rating agency.
 No agency currently rates Greece at that level.

-The International Monetary Fund said on Thursday it would consider in January whether to participate in the bailout program when inspectors from Greece's lenders review its compliance with the conditions.
+The International Monetary Fund said on Thursday it would consider in January whether to participate in the bailout programme when inspectors from Greece's lenders review its compliance with the conditions.

 "That's the first point when we could begin to think about participation," IMF spokesman Gerry Rice told a briefing in Washington.

-Any IMF role would be "in the context of a new program", he said, making clear the global lender would not extend the 16 billion euros of unused funds left from an incomplete program that expires in March.
+Any IMF role would be "in the context of a new programme", he said, making clear the global lender would not extend the 16 billion euros of unused funds left from an incomplete programme that expires in March.